MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions.md

     az extension add --name k8s-extension
     ```

-    If the `connectedk8s` and `k8s-extension` extensions are already installed, make sure they're updated to the latest version by using these commands:
+    If the `connectedk8s` and `k8s-extension` extensions are already installed, make sure that they're updated to the latest version by using these commands:

     ```azurecli
     az extension update --name connectedk8s
     az extension update --name k8s-extension
     ```

 * An existing Azure Arc-enabled Kubernetes connected cluster, with at least one node of operating system and architecture type `linux/amd64`.
-If deploying [Flux (GitOps)](extensions-release.md#flux-gitops), you can use an ARM64-based cluster without a `linux/amd64` node.
+If you deploy [Flux (GitOps)](extensions-release.md#flux-gitops), you can use an ARM64-based cluster without using a `linux/amd64` node.
-  * If you haven't connected a cluster yet, use our [quickstart](quickstart-connect-cluster.md).
+  * If you haven't yet connected a cluster, use our [quickstart](quickstart-connect-cluster.md) to connect one.
   * [Upgrade your agents](agent-upgrade.md#manually-upgrade-agents) to the latest version.

 ## Create an extension instance

-To create a new extension instance, use `k8s-extension create`, passing in values for the required parameters.
+To create a new extension instance, use the `k8s-extension create` command.
+In the code, use values from your scenario for the required parameter placeholders.

 This example creates an [Azure Monitor Container Insights](extensions-release.md#azure-monitor-container-insights) extension instance on an Azure Arc-enabled Kubernetes cluster: